racdale/entertainment-data/README.md

   movies[i,]$avg_RT = mean(RTs)
 }

+hist(movies$avg_RT)

 ```

 Depending on the speed of your computer, this might take a few minutes to run.
+To speed it up, we are restricting our analysis to just 20 initial words of the overview.
+You can modify this code and let it run longer; for our purposes keeping it efficient helps.

 (Note: This uses what is called a "nested for loop."
 It is highly inefficient and as you can tell takes a long time.
 It is, however, intuitive: We are looping through movies, and then looping through its words to store the RT.
 Again I recommend checking out `dplyr` to illustrate new ways of speeding this up.)